Topological phases of coupled Su-Schrieffer-Heeger wires: Introduction:

-\paragraph*{Introduction:} The Su-Schrieffer-Heeger (SSH) model~\cite{su79} (discarding the harmonic vibrations) is widely considered as a simplest model for the topological insulators~\cite{shen12,asb16}.
-Several variations of it have been studied, including ladder structures~\cite{zha17,lin17,pad18}, two-dimensional lattice~\cite{liu17}, chains or wires with long range hoppings~\cite{maf18}, out-of-equilibrium driven SSH models~\cite{maf18,gon19}, etc. Experimentally, the SSH model has been realized in conjugated polymers~\cite{su79}, trapped neutral atoms in optical lattices~\cite{ata13,mei16,xie19}, semiconductor quantum dots~\cite{kic22}, atom manipulation and designing by scanning tunneling microscopy~\cite{dro17,kha19,hud20,pha22}, etc. Surprisingly, up to our knowledge, the phase diagrams of arbitrary number of coupled SSH wires (or chains) are not generally known.
-The only exceptions are few number of coupled wires~\cite{zha17,lin17,pad18}, and arbitrary number of weakly diagonally coupled wires~\cite{mat23}.
+The Su-Schrieffer-Heeger (SSH) model~\cite{su79}, disregarding the harmonic vibrations, is widely considered as one of the simplest models for the topological insulators~\cite{shen12,asb16}.
+Several variations of it have been studied, including ladder structures~\cite{zha17,lin17,pad18}, two-dimensional lattices~\cite{liu17}, chains or wires with long-range hoppings~\cite{maf18}, and out-of-equilibrium driven SSH models~\cite{maf18,gon19}.
+Experimentally, the SSH model has been realized in conjugated polymers~\cite{su79}, trapped neutral atoms in optical lattices~\cite{ata13,mei16,xie19}, semiconductor quantum dots~\cite{kic22}, and atom manipulation and design by scanning tunneling microscopy~\cite{dro17,kha19,hud20,pha22}.
+Surprisingly, to our knowledge, the phase diagrams of an arbitrary number of coupled SSH wires (or chains) are not generally known, despite the available exact solutions~\cite{oba19,kyl20,jan22}.
+The only exceptions are a few coupled wires~\cite{zha17,lin17,pad18}, an arbitrary number of weakly diagonally coupled wires~\cite{mat23} and a large number of diagonally coupled wires~\cite{agr23}.

-In this letter we provide the full identifications of phase diagrams for any arbitrary number of diagonally or perpendicularly coupled SSH wires, see Fig.~\ref{fig:LadderStrucures}.
-As a consequence, we identified the rule of the mirror reflection symmetry (MRS) on the topological classification of the insulating, critical and gapless phases of the coupled SSH wires.
-For diagonally coupled wires, the system reveals completely flat bands at specific values of model parameters.
-Another interesting finding is realized in odd number of perpendicularly coupled SSH wires.
-Specifically, the probability distribution of the edge state within each rung is equally distributed only among sites with odd wire indices.
-This is accompanied with correlations that propagate coherently parallel along these wires.
-The probability distribution and the correlations vanishes in the wires with even indices.
-This work emphasize the SSH model not only as typical model for topological insulators, but also for topological critical and gapless systems.
+This work emphasizes the SSH model not only as a typical model of topological insulators, but also as a model of topological critical and gapless systems.
+In this work, we provide a complete identification of the phase diagrams for an arbitrary number of diagonally and perpendicularly coupled SSH wires; see Fig.~\ref{fig:LadderStrucures}.
+To this end, we employ exact solutions of modified Toeplitz-Hankel matrices~\cite{den21,deng24arxiv} and construct sets of effective two-leg ladders that faithfully represent the original system.
+This allows us to determine the phase diagrams exactly.
+More generally, the present approach suggests that modified Toeplitz-plus-Hankel structures can be exploited in a broader class of systems whose Hamiltonians, or functions thereof, share the same matrix structure, potentially extending the applicability of these analytical methods beyond the specific model considered here.